-He served in the U.S. Army Air Corps during WWII, went to the University of Michigan, Cal Tech, and then to Harvard Law School.
-He received an elite education which undoubtedly contributed to his success as Vice-Chairman of Berkshire Hathaway.
+He served in the U.S. Army Air Corps during WWII and was one of the few who managed to be commissioned as an officer without a college degree.
+He then went to the University of Michigan, followed by Cal Tech, and then to Harvard Law School.

 “It is remarkable how much long-term advantage people like us have gotten by trying to be consistently not stupid, instead of trying to be very intelligent.”

 Unlike many others who have studied at several elite institutions, it’s intriguing that Munger doesn’t encourage people to seek out brilliance.
 There’s no talk of how we should aim to change the world.
 Rather, Munger focuses on not making big mistakes.

 One of the ways Charlie Munger has tried to avoid making stupid decisions is by sticking to what he calls his ‘circle of competence’.
 It’s the same rule that Warren Buffet lives by, and is why Berkshire Hathaway has been consistently so successful.

 The circle of competence is easy to understand.
 The idea is that each of us – through experience or study – has acquired useful knowledge in specific fields.
 Munger proposes that we stick to these competencies that we are truly adept at and exercise caution when asked to venture outside our circle.
 For instance, we might have experience running a restaurant, but we should be careful to think that we could manage a biotech company effectively as well.
 The economics of each business vary greatly.

 For this reason, both Buffett and Munger have been averse to the technology sector when it comes to investing.
 They’ve been heavily criticised for missing the rise of companies such as Google and Amazon, but many fail to realise that they’ve avoided the Dotcom Bubble as well.
 Their track record suggests that they’ve done better than many of their critics.